There really aren't enough men. Photo via Flickr user krystiano

 This got Birger, a former economics writer for Fortune and Money, thinking: How could a man of that age be so cavalier about casting aside such an amazing woman?
 And why do we all have similar stories of incredible female friends trapped for years in dating hell?
 Why are there so many great single women?
 Where are all the great single men?

 Using his background in economics and statistics, Birger sought out an answer.
-The result is his new book, Date-onomics: How Dating Became a Lopsided Numbers Game, a clever read with a sobering conclusion: There simply aren't enough college-educated men to go around.
+The result is his recent book, Date-onomics: How Dating Became a Lopsided Numbers Game, a clever read with a sobering conclusion: There simply aren't enough college-educated men to go around.
 For every four college-educated women in my generation, there are three college-educated men.
 The result?
 What Birger calls a "musical chairs" of the heart: As the men pair off with partners, unpartnered straight women are left with fewer and fewer options—and millions of them are eventually left with no options at all.

 I sat down for a long talk with Birger and found out why boys aren't graduating from college, why your best friend is single, and why more women should consider moving to Silicon Valley.